llaszkie/fullstack-web-developer-v1/docs/lesson-1-react-fundamentals.md

 ### Components and JSX

-- Functional components vs. class components
+- Vanilla React and Functional components
 - JSX syntax and expressions
 - Component composition and props